ProjectALTAIR/Simulation/visualization/readme.txt

 ========================================
 3) Load flightpath.kml and then refresh.kml in Google Earth.
 ========================================
 4) Done.
-Any changes to flightpath.kml will by dynamically updated in Google Earth.
+Any changes to flightpath.kml will be dynamically updated in Google Earth.
 ========================================

 To do: